The Shore Peer Educators

 - Other topics based on student interest.

-Ongoing training occurs throughout the semester at weekly organization meetings which take place on Mondays in the late afternoon or evening (times may vary each semester).
+Ongoing training occurs throughout the semester at weekly organization meetings (times may vary each semester).
 Specific ongoing training is provided to students who wish to give presentations to classes or other organizations, including “peer matching” offering opportunities for less experienced SHORE members to work in pairs with other members in order to obtain practice and offer high quality presentations.

 Training: SHORE members are required to participate in all training activities.